-This issue is a variant of Action Comics (DC, 1938 series) #900 [Direct].
+This issue is a variant of Action Comics (DC, 1938 series) #900 [Direct Sales].
 There exist further variants.

 Three covers were initially done for this issue; the main one featuring Superman and Lex Luthor, a variant one featuring Superman breaking chains, and this variant featuring Superman throwing a car (5 issues for 1 issue mixture for each variant).